klaytn/kips/KIPs/kip-7-fungible_token.md

 Adds `_account` as a minter, and MUST fire the [MinterAdded event](#minteradded).
 The value of `_account` MUST be set with same account of `addMinter` method in the `MinterAdded` event.
 The function SHOULD `throw` if the `_account` is already a minter.
+The function SHOULD `throw` if the message sender is not a minter.

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.